xanderelsmith/hermoine/README.md

 **Features:**

 * **Topic-Specific Assessments:** Create assessments tailored to any subject or skill.
-* **Multiple Question Types:** Include various question formats like multiple choice, open ended, and code snippets.
+* **Multiple Question Types:** Include various question formats like multiple choice.
 * **Immediate Feedback:** Hermoine provides students with instant feedback on their answers.
 * **Personalized Learning:** The chatbot can adjust the difficulty level based on the student's performance.
 * **Data-Driven Insights:** Tutors can gain insights into student strengths and weaknesses to personalize future lessons.